 Generally, the Nominating and Corporate Governance Committee identifies candidates for Director nominees in consultation with management, through the use of search firms or other advisers, through the recommendations submitted by stockholders or through such other methods as the Nominating and Corporate Governance Committee deems to be helpful to identify candidates.
 Once candidates have been identified, the Nominating and Corporate Governance Committee confirms that the candidates meet all of the minimum qualifications for Director nominees established by the Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee deems to be helpful in the evaluation about the candidates through interviews, background checks, or any other means that the Nominating and Corporate Governance Committee deems to be helpful in the evaluation process.
-The Nominating and Corporate Governance Committee discusses and evaluates the qualities and skills of each candidate, taking into account the overall composition and needs of the Board.
-Based on the results of the evaluation process, the Nominating and Corporate Governance Committee also recommends candidates for the Board's approval as Director nominees for election to the Board.
+The Nominating and Corporate Governance Committee may gather information about the candidates through interviews, background checks, or any other means that the Nominating and Corporate Governance Committee discusses and evaluates the qualities and skills of each candidate, taking into account the overall composition and needs of the Board.
+Based on the results of the evaluation process, the Nominating and Corporate Governance Committee recommends candidates for the Board's approval as Director nominees for election to the Board.
 The Nominating and Corporate Governance Committee also recommends candidates for the Board's appointment to the committees of the Board.